Automated Security Response through Online Learning with Adaptive Conjectures: Experimental Evaluation of [alg:online_rollout] col

 \subsection{Evaluation Scenarios}

-We define four scenarios to evaluate the performance properties of our method (Fig. \ref{fig:pipeline}, Alg. \ref{alg:online_rollout}).
-Our aim in evaluating these scenarios is to assess the following: a) the computational requirements of rollout (\ref{eq:rollout_operator}); and b) the convergence rate of Alg. \ref{alg:online_rollout} for different instantiations of $\Gamma_{\bm{\theta}_t}$ (Prob. \ref{main_problem}).
+We define five scenarios to evaluate the performance properties of \hyperref[alg:online_rollout]{\textsc{col}} (\figref{fig:pipeline}, \myalgref{alg:online_rollout}).
+The first four scenarios are evaluated in simulation, and the fifth scenario is evaluated on the digital twin.
+Our aim in evaluating these scenarios is to assess a) the computational requirements of rollout (\ref{eq:rollout_operator}); b) the convergence rate of \hyperref[alg:online_rollout]{\textsc{col}} for different instantiations of $\Gamma_{\bm{\theta}_t}$ (\probref{main_problem}); and c), the benefit of \hyperref[alg:online_rollout]{\textsc{col}} compared to existing intrusion response systems.

+Each evaluation scenario is based on an instantiation of \probref{main_problem} for the \textsc{apt} use case (\sectionref{sec:use_case}) with the model described in \sectionref{sec:system_model}.
+In such an instantiation, the defender and the attacker take actions at time steps $t=1,2,\hdots$.
+During each step, they perform one action each: either a (passive) \textit{continue} action or a \textit{stop action} (see \sectionref{sec:actions}).
+The defender's stop action corresponds to hypervisor-based recovery of servers (scenarios \ref{scenario1}--\ref{scenario4}) or blocking of \textsc{ip} addresses (scenario \ref{scenario5}) \cite{4365686}.
+The attacker's stop action is drawn randomly from \tableref{tab:attacker_actions}.
+After executing the actions, the observations are either sampled from the estimated observation distribution (scenarios \ref{scenario1}--\ref{scenario4}) or measured directly from the digital twin (scenario \ref{scenario5}).
+The main difference between the evaluation scenarios is how the attacker and the defender models are misspecified, as explained below.

-\begin{scenario}[Defender is uncertain about $\ell_{\A}$] \normalfont In this scenario, the game is stationary (i.e., $\bm{\theta}_t=\bm{\theta}_1$ for all $t$) and $\bm{\theta}_1$ is known to both players (i.e., $\rho_{1}^{(\mathrm{k})}(\bm{\theta}_1)=1$), but the defender is uncertain about the attacker's lookahead horizon $\ell_{\A}$, i.e., $\mu_1(\ell_{\A}) < 1$. \end{scenario} \begin{scenario}[Non-stationary $\bm{\theta}_t$] \normalfont In this scenario, $\ell_{\A}$ is known to the defender but the game is non-stationary and $z$ (\ref{eq:obs_fun}) is parameterized by $\bm{\theta}_t$, which represents the number of clients.
-Clients arrive following a Poisson process with the following rate function (see Figs. \ref{fig:arrivals}--\ref{fig:alerts}) \cite{478761}
+\begin{scenario}[Defender is uncertain about $\ell_{\A}$] \normalfont In this scenario, the game is stationary (i.e., $\bm{\theta}_t=\bm{\theta}_1$ for all $t$). $\bm{\theta}_1$ represents the complete game model (\ref{eq:game_def}) and is known to both players (i.e., $\rho_{1}^{(\mathrm{k})}(\bm{\theta}_1)=1$), but the defender is uncertain about the attacker's computational capacity $\ell_{\A}$, i.e., $\mu_1(\ell_{\A}) < 1$. \end{scenario} \begin{scenario}[Non-stationary $\bm{\theta}_t$] \normalfont In this scenario, $\ell_{\A}$ is known to the defender, but the game is non-stationary, and $z$ (\ref{eq:obs_fun}) is parameterized by $\bm{\theta}_t$, which represents the number of clients.
+Hence, $\bm{\theta}_t$ changes whenever a client arrives or departs.
+Clients have exponential service times and arrive following a Poisson process with the following rate function (see Figs. \ref{fig:arrivals}--\ref{fig:alerts}) \cite{478761}